 I couldn’t look at my phone because I had slept all day.

 This conjunction is generally used to express what must occur before something else will take place.

 Here are different ways how to use “if” in Korean.

 그러면 (geureomyeon) = If it’s so, in that case

 You can use this conjunction to start sentences that expand on the information previously revealed to you in the conversation.

 이번 일요일은 쉬는 날이에요? 그러면 그때 같이 밥을 먹어요.

 (ibeon illyoireun swineun narieyo? geureomyeon geuttae gachi babeul meogeoyo.)

-This Sunday is a resting day?
-In that case let’s have a meal together then.
+Is this Sunday a day off?
+In that case, let’s eat together then.

 ~면 (~ myeon) = If, once